Epoetin alfa Side Effects

 Applies to epoetin alfa: injection solution

-Check with your doctor immediately if any of the following side effects occur while taking epoetin alfa:More common
+You should check with your doctor immediately if any of these side effects occur when taking epoetin alfa:More common

 - Chest pain